Durable, Flexible Regional Organizations

 Charters may be granted to State Organizations upon submission of an application which contains a proposed Constitution for the State Organization and the signatures of the officers of at least two Locals already chartered within the state boundaries.
 Upon receipt of such application, all Locals with the state shall be polled regarding the establishment of said State Organization.

 The Constitution for the State Organization shall include provisions for holding at least one state-wide meeting annually and for the election of Local representatives to the State Organization and for the election of officers.
 Model Constitutions shall be available from the National Office.
 State Organizations shall submit changes in the Constitution and financial information to the National Office on a regular basis.

 Bylaws, Article IV, Section 3.

 Charters shall be granted to Regional Organizations upon submission of an application which contains a proposed Constitution for the Region, a description of the geographic boundaries of the Region, and the signatures of the officers of at least three Locals already chartered within the proposed boundaries of the Region.
 Upon receipt of the application, all Local and State Organizations with the Region shall be polled regarding the establishment of said Regional Organization.

-All chartered Locals shall be represented via delegation in a Regional Organization.
-Charters shall be granted to Regional Organizations upon submission of an application, approved by a majority of Locals within the proposed Regional Organization, which contains a proposed Constitution for the Region, a description of the geographic boundaries of the Region, and a list of chartered Locals within the Regional boundaries.
-The Regional Organization shall be comprised of (a) the Regional Meeting and (b) the Regional Council.
+All chartered Locals shall be eligible for representation via delegation in a Regional Organization.
+Charters shall be granted to Regional Organizations upon submission of an application approved by both a majority of Locals and Locals representing a majority of members within the proposed Regional Organization, which contains a proposed Constitution for the Region, a description of the geographic boundaries of the Region and a list of chartered Locals within the Regional boundaries.
+The Regional Organization shall be comprised of (a) the Regional Conference and (b) the Regional Council.

 Bylaws, Article IV, Section 4.